dpkpandey/fishdetect/README.md

 applicable for detection, if you want to work on OBB detection then you can direclty impliment length and width as in detection no need to use " $\textcolor{red}{dpk-length}$ $\textcolor{red}{ transformation"}$.
 However, simple detection is faster for real time detection and counting as compare to OBB with small computational power.

-For improvements or contributions, feel free to submit a pull request!

 ## References